 The directors ensure the company as part of LBG works toward achieving LBG's customer ambitions, to treat all customers fairly, and to make it easy for customers to find, understand and access products that are right for them.
+From the company's point of view the customer is the portfolio companies of the company and the funds.
 To ensure directors truly understand the needs of customers, every opportunity is taken to consider direct customer feedback and related management information, including as part of the directors' strategic decision making process.